antor44/livestream_video/README.md

 Please note that on macOS, only the xterm terminal and the mpv video player are supported.
 Additionally, the xterm terminal automatically closes its window when Control+C is used.

 #
-# Installation for Windows 10/11
+# Detailed installation for Windows 10/11

 playlist4whisper can run on Windows Subsystem for Linux (WSL2), which is the default virtual system on Windows 10/11 for running native Linux software.
 Keep in mind that WSL2 may not provide the same level of stability and smooth performance as Linux or macOS.
 When using the VLC player, which is required for one of the main features, you might run into audio issues with the default settings.
 Nevertheless, you can also compile whisper-cpp with GPU acceleration or install a whisper-cpp Docker image, which also supports GPU acceleration.